Change how long permanently deleted items are kept for an Exchange Online mailbox

 If a user purges a deleted item, you can recover it before the deleted item retention period expires.
 For details, see Recover deleted messages in a user's mailbox.

-To learn more about deleted item retention, the Recoverable Items folder, In-Place Hold, and Litigation Hold, see Understanding Recoverable Items.
+To learn more about deleted item retention, the Recoverable Items folder, In-Place Hold, and Litigation Hold, see Recoverable Items folder in Exchange Online.